wix-playground/dapperdox/docs/spec-resource-definitions.md

-When specifying a resource [schema object](http://swagger.io/specification/#schemaObject), either as a [definitions object](http://swagger.io/specification/#definitionsObject) that can be consumed or produced by an operation, or as an inline schema object, Swaggerly **requires** that the optional [schema object](http://swagger.io/specification/#schemaObject) `title` member is present.
+When specifying a resource [schema object](http://swagger.io/specification/#schemaObject), either as a [definitions object](http://swagger.io/specification/#definitionsObject) that can be consumed or produced by an operation, or as an inline schema object, DapperDox **requires** that the optional [schema object](http://swagger.io/specification/#schemaObject) `title` member is present.

-Swaggerly uses the `title` member to give the resource a name in the documentation it produces.
+DapperDox uses the `title` member to give the resource a name in the documentation it produces.

 For example, the operation `GET /store/inventory` in the petstore example specification `examples/specifications/petstore/swagger.json`, has a response schema with a `title` of "Quantities":